-Before starting the application, please read through this information to ensure you are eligible for this energy fellowship program and are aware of the required information needed to be considered.
+Before starting the application, please read through this information to ensure you are eligible for the MLEF program and are aware of the required information needed to be considered.

-- Be available to participate in the full 10-week program
+- Be available to participate in the 10-week program.

 The MLEF application process is a two-part process.

 If you have applied to other ORISE programs using the Zintellect portal, you can just log in to your account and skip to Step 2, MLEF Online Application.
 Creating a profile allows you to save basic information such as your name, contact information and educational history.
 If you apply to more than one program using Zintellect, you will not need to re-enter this data.

 The second part of the application process consists of answering questions and submitting documents specific to the MLEF program.
 This includes:

 - Unofficial transcripts: Submit unofficial transcripts for current and past institutions attended.
 Transcripts must include name of the academic institution, name of the student, completed/in progress coursework and grades.
 Documents must have all social security numbers, student identification numbers, and/or dates of birth removed (blanked out, blackened out, made illegible, etc.) prior to uploading into the application system.

 - First-year graduate students must submit their undergraduate transcript, including the last two years of courses, degree, and date degree was awarded.

 - Transfer students must submit transcripts from previous institution.

 - Providing contact information for two individuals who can serve as references.
 The first reference should be from an academic source and the second reference can be either from an academic or professional source.